 9:30 AM Content presented by WordPress.com (details to come)

-10:30 AM Building Craft Beer Brands: A Talk With Award-Winning Distributors: Each year the National Beer Wholesalers Association and Brewers Association jointly present the Craft Beer Distributor of the Year Award, the Craft Beer Distributor Achievement Award and the Craft Beer Distributor Recognition Award at the Great American Beer FestivalÒ.
+10:30 AM Building Craft Beer Brands: A Talk With Award-Winning Distributors: Each year the National Beer Wholesalers Association and Brewers Association jointly present the Craft Beer Distributor of the Year Award, the Craft Beer Distributor Achievement Award and the Craft Beer Distributor Recognition Award at the Great American Beer Festival.
 These awards honor independent beer distribution companies that do the most to market, promote and sell craft beer.
-The most recent award recipients – J. J. Taylor Distributing Florida, Inc. (Tampa, FL), Windy City Distributing, LLC (Chicago, IL) and Maletis Beverage (Portland, OR) – will share what it takes to build and grow successful craft beer brands in today’s competitive marketplace.
+Representatives from three award-winning distribution companies – Matt Abdoney of J. J. Taylor Distributing Florida, Inc. (Tampa, FL), Wesley Phillips of Windy City Distributing, LLC (Chicago, IL) and Robbie Maletis Jr. of Maletis Beverage (Portland, OR) – will share what it takes to build and grow successful craft beer brands in today’s competitive marketplace.
 From business planning to marketing trends, industry relationships, success stories and lessons learned, you won’t want to miss hearing from these experts in craft beer.

 11:30 AM Lunch on your own

-2:00 PM Moving Beyond the Beer Review: Reviewing beers is sort of the staple of beer blogs.
+2:00 PM Moving Beyond the Beer Review: Reviewing beers is sort of the staple of beer writing.
 But feedback we get from consumers is they are mostly interested in the stories behind the beers.
 Hear from four winners of Best Blog at the North American Guild of Beer Writers awards about how to move beyond just reviewing beers to provide interesting content your readers will enjoy, using techniques including -storytelling, data analysis, photography and good old fashioned journalism.
+Our panel consists of Alan McCormick of Growler Fills, Bryan Roth of This Is Why I’m Drunk, Oliver Gray of Literature & Libations, and Jessica Miller of Hey, Brewtiful.

 3:00 PM Break